krasnobaev/docker-irdatasets/README.md

 =================================

 In order to provide reproducibility of IR experiments you can run it within docker containers.
+This repository provides some data sets within single container which you can attach to your own containers.

-Now this Data Volume includes following raw datasets:
+Now, this image includes following raw datasets:
 `LISA`, `NPL`, `CACM`, `CISI`, `Cranfield`, `Time`, `Medline`, `Adi`.

 All DataSets pulled from